The Perfect Itinerary To See Rome In 2 Days

 Continue walking for little under 2 km through the beautiful park to get to Galleria Borghese.
 The beautiful gardens are a good introduction to the museum, one of the finest art collections in the world.

-You’ll be able to see works of Bernini, Canova, Caravaggio and Titian.
-The villa itself is stunning, complete with some of the original furnishings and beautifully frescoed celeings.
+At Borghese Gallery you be able to see works of Bernini, Canova, Caravaggio and Titian.
+The villa itself is a stunning building, complete with some of the original furnishings and beautifully frescoed ceilings.
+The last time I visited there was also a special exhibit of contemporary art that made it even more interesting.

 Day two